Rainbow Mountain and Red Valley Tour from Cusco

 Travel Info

-Rainbow Mountain & Red Valley
+Travel Information for Rainbow Mountain and Red Valley

-Altitude and Preparation
+Rainbow Mountain Altitude and Acclimatization

 Rainbow Mountain is located at over 16,400 feet (5,000 meters).